Placeholder canvas

 The core principles for maintaining WCAG compliance can be encapsulated in the acronym POUR – Perceivable, Operable, Understandable, and Robust.
 Grasping these principles provides a comprehensive understanding of how to align with web accessibility standards and legal requirements.

 • Perceivable: Website information should be easily perceivable by at least one of the user’s senses.
 Ensuring content is presented in a straightforward manner is crucial for perceivable web accessibility.
-This extends beyond individuals with impaired vision to include those relying on screen readers, text-to-speech, or braille technologies.
+This extends beyond individuals with impaired vision to include even those relying on screen readers, text-to-speech, or braille technologies.
 The goal is universal comprehension, allowing all users, regardless of abilities, to navigate and understand your online space effortlessly.

 • Understandable: Simplify and clarify – this is the guiding principle for online UX.
 Messages should provide clear instructions, alt text for images must be concise and descriptive, and users should easily grasp the content’s value.
 Adhering to web accessibility guidelines means making text and image-based content universally clear, legible, and in easily understandable language.
 This approach accommodates individuals with cognitive and learning disabilities, ensuring that everyone gains value from the site.